Stravanni/blast/README.md

 # blast

-## Soon online the istruction and the cleaned code.
+## Soon online the istructions and a better organized code.

 ##Libraries